 The LAP Testing Room currently holds up to fifteen students, including the proctor.
 This requires two students to share each testing table.
-If required to provide six feet of physical distancing between each student, the Testing Room's maximum capacity will be five people, including the proctor.
+To provide 6 feet of physical distancing between each student, the Testing Room's maximum capacity will be five people, including the proctor.

-Set testing modules will be established to allow for cleaning and sanitizing between testings.
+Set testing modules have been established to allow for cleaning and sanitizing between testing sessions.
 Students with certain medical conditions cannot be present when chemicals are being utilized to sanitize the space.

 If required to provide four or more hours per testing module, only two modules will be scheduled each day.
 Faculty will be notified of possible adjustments to testing schedules and times.
-Cleaning protocols will be established regarding:
+Cleaning protocols have been established regarding: